Potentially, a very tall tree, reaching 90 metres in some habitats. It has a sturdy straight trunk with continuous

 It is one of the most important Australian hardwoods.
 Used in furniture, pulp and construction.

 The tallest known specimen is in Tasmania, at 86 metres.

 Regenerates from fire from epicormic shoots and lignotuber as well as from seed bank.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

 obliqua – Latin for “oblique” referring to the uneven leaf bases.
 Reportedly, this was one of the first stringybarks formally described – in 1789.
-It is considered a really poor name, as all stringybarks exhibit this feature of oblique leaf bases.
+It is considered a poor name, as all stringybarks exhibit this feature of oblique leaf bases.